IllustreDot/IllustreDot/README.md

 <img src="hi.gif" style="width: 50%;" alt="Click to see the source">

 # 📗 About me
  Currently studying Computer Science in France.
-Most of my school project are presents on my github if they can be public.
+Most of my school projects are available on my GitHub if they are public.

 # 🎨 Interested in
  - CI/CD
  - Web
  - AI

-# 🪄 Passionated by
+# 🪄 Passionate about
  - WoW's RWF
  - LoL's Esport

-# ⚙️ Currents projects
+# ⚙️ Current project.s
- - Neuronal network AI for detection of comportement of animal through image.
+ - Neural network AI for detecting animal behavior through images and videos.

 # 📩 Contacts
  - Discord : "illustre."